padarom/java-migrations/README.md

 ## Why this?

-- No need to learn the markup for XML, YAML or JSON definitions
+- No need to learn library specific markup for XML, YAML or JSON definitions
+- No need to manually write SQL
-- Create the schema using simple, non-verbosive Java
+- Create the schema using simple, nonverbose Java

 ## How to use
 ### Define your migration